Lifailon/dotNET-Systemd-API/README.md

 # dotNET-Systemd-API

 Set of endpoints for managing Linux services via **systemctl (systemd)**.
-Cross-platform REST API server **is based .NET HttpListener** with base authorization and error handling.
+Cross-platform REST API server **is based .NET HttpListener and PowerShell** with base authorization and error handling.

-The goal is to demonstrate the ability of PowerShell to be operating system independent and used concurrently with the Bash language.
+The goal is to demonstrate the ability of **PowerShell to be operating system independent** and used concurrently with the Bash language 🐧.
 It was also prompted by the impossibility to create a full-fledged server for REST API using standard means of Bash language and netcat.

 ![Image alt](https://github.com/Lifailon/dotNET-Systemd-API/blob/rsa/Example.gif)